 If you are pregnant or planning on a pregnancy, it is easier to navigate the workplace when you know your rights.

 The Pregnancy Discrimination Act (PDA) protects your rights throughout the employment cycle in companies with 15 employees or more.
-Across New York, our law firm works with clients who suffer discriminatory actions based on a pregnancy.
+Across New York, our law firm works with clients who suffer discriminatory actions based on pregnancy.

 Whether you are looking for a job or already employed, keep these points in mind about pregnant women in the workforce.